Chat Interface

 Message Font Size:

-Adjusts font size in the chat interface.
+Adjusts the font size of the conversation interface.

 Input Settings